-- an individual who is a citizen or resident of the United States; - a corporation or partnership created or organized in or under the laws of the United States or any political subdivision of the United States, other than a partnership treated as a foreign person under U.S. Treasury regulations; - an estate whose income is includible in gross income for U.S. federal income tax purposes regardless of its source; or - a trust, in general, if a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have authority to control all substantial decisions of the trust.
+- an individual who is a citizen or resident of the United States; - a corporation created or organized in or under the laws of the United States or any political subdivision of the United States; - □ a partnership; - an estate whose income is includible in gross income for U.S. federal income tax purposes regardless of its source; or - a trust, in general, if a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have authority to control all substantial decisions of the trust.
 An individual may be treated as a resident of the United States in any calendar year for U.S. federal income tax purposes, instead of a nonresident, by among other ways, being present in the United States on at least 31 days in that calendar year and for an aggregate of at least 183 days during the current calendar year and the two immediately preceding calendar years.
 For purposes of this calculation, you would count all of the days present in the current calendar year, one-third of the days present in the immediately preceding calendar year and one-sixth of the days present in the second preceding calendar year.
-Residents are taxed for U.S. federal income purposes as if they were U.S. citizens.
+Residents are treated for U.S. federal income tax purposes as if they were U.S. citizens.